MAZ12211/notes-and-blogs/README.md

 # Todos
 - [x] A page for EasyRPG notes.
+- [ ] A way for people to track the website's changes (followthatpage?)
 - [ ] A page for Escaped Chasm.
 - [ ] A page for LISA The First.
 - [ ] A page for Cry Of Fear (for posting updates.)